Guide>What about a CCRC?>THE UGLY!

 Nothing is perfect

 Anywhere you live, there is always something about it you don't like.
-However, everything considered, a CCRC is great place to live and most people wish the had moved in sooner.
+However, when everything is considered, a CCRC is a great place to live and most people wish they had moved in sooner.

 ↩ Back